 Work availability - If your availability changes, please notify your manager by filling out the Availability Change Form on the JOLT tablet at least two weeks in advance.
-Several times each year, we will ask you to complete an updated availability list so we can plan for vacations or school schedules.
+Several times each year, we will ask you to complete an updated availability list so we can plan for vacations and/or school schedules.
+Requests for days off need to be submitted on the NEXT app.
+Schedules are created on Mondays.
+Requests must be submitted by Sunday.
+We will do our best to honor your request, but requests may be denied based on business needs, number of employees requesting time off (such as holidays), etc. If you do not have access to a cell phone and the NEXT app, please speak with the GM about submitting on the Jolt form.

-Schedule posting - In general, work schedules for the following week are posted on or before Friday prior to the beginning of the new work week in order to give you adequate notice of your work, allowing you to plan accordingly.
-However due to changes in restaurant needs, your work schedule and number of hours may vary each week.
+Schedule posting - In general, work schedules for the following week are posted on or before Friday prior to the beginning of the new work week in order to give you adequate notice of your work schedule, allowing you to plan accordingly.
+However, due to changes in restaurant needs, your work schedule and number of hours may vary each week.